Learning Curves for Decision Making in Supervised Machine Learning: A Survey

 \subsubsection{Capacity Curves}

 \citet{cortes1994limits} introduce a curve that plots the performance of a configurable learner as a function of the complexity of its instantiation.
-For example, the learner could be a neural network and the complexity would then be the number of hidden layers, perhaps, for a fixed number of units per layer.
+For example, the learner could be a neural network, and the complexity would then be the number of hidden layers.
 In doing this, a fixed dataset size is assumed.
 In that paper, this type of curve has no specific name, but we dub it the \emph{capacity curve} because they plot the performance as a function of capacity.
 Fig.~\ref{fig:performancecurves_capacity} displays examples of capacity curves.

-Capacity curves are interesting from a theoretical viewpoint as they allow us to analyze the intrinsic noise level of the given \emph{data}.
+Capacity curves are interesting from a theoretical viewpoint as they allow us to analyse the intrinsic noise level of the given \emph{data}.
 More precisely, one can ask for the performance of a learner of some complexity level on, perhaps, an infinite number of data points.
 If this value can be computed for every complexity level, then we obtain a performance curve over the model complexity.
-If the number of data points is ``large enough'', this curve can be assumed to be monotonically decreasing.
+If the number of data points is large enough, this curve can be assumed to be monotonically decreasing.
 If we have a maximally flexible learner (such as a neural network) that can, in principle, assimilate any function, then the curve will converge towards the \emph{intrinsic noise} of the data.
 That is, no learner can improve over that performance.